Rare Early Seventeenth-Century French World Map with California as an Island

-Fine, dark impression of Melchior Tavernier's second map of the world, published in Paris in 1643.
+Fine, colored example of Melchior Tavernier's second map of the world, published in Paris in 1643.

 The double hemisphere map is split into eastern and western halves, with the Americas to the left and Africa, Asia, and Europe to the right.
 The title runs along the top, while several cartouches (including a blank one near Antarctica) adorn the map.